jakeruleaux-zz/Word-Count/README.md

     * output: 'these are words'
   * The program will ignore fragments of words that are similar to the inputted word (key word 'word');
      * input: 'these words, wordy, world are almost a word'
-     * output: '1'
+     * output: 'word'
-  * The program will count the frequency of the inputted search word in inputted phrase;
+  * The program will count the frequency of the inputted search words in inputted phrase (key word 'word');
     * input: 'These are words'
     * output: 'these are words'
   * The program will display on a separate Twig file the number of times the inputted search word occurs in the inputted phrase (key word 'word');